‘I thought he was a retired Pirate’ ~ filming the parley with the Amazons on Wildcat Island

 Writer and charity fundraiser

-17 thoughts on “‘I thought he was a retired Pirate’ ~ filming the parley with the Amazons on Wildcat Island”
+17 thoughts on “‘I thought he was a retired Pirate’ ~ filming with Amazons on Wildcat Island and Mrs Ransome’s fears of Disneyization.”

 1. Arthur Ransome deliberately avoided references to the appearance of his S & As in order to assist readers to identify with them.
 I don’t understand what Evgenia was on about Roger must be fair, as she knew this as well as anyone.
 In an early draft of S & A Ransome said that the Amazons had curly hair — a reference cut from the final version.
 This assisting readers to identify was one reason why he was so critical of other illustrators.